 Our project fee includes:

-- 3 delicious meals a day cooked by chefs from the local community (weekdays only)
+- 3 meals a day cooked by a local chef (weekdays only)

-- Airport pick-up and drop-off by the African Impact team
+- Airport pick-up and drop-off

-- A full induction, orientation and training session to ensure you can contribute sustainably
+- Full orientation to ensure you contribute responsibly

 Our project fee excludes:

 - Flights (we can assist you with this)

 - Travel insurance (we can assist you with this)

 - Weekend trips or tours not on the itinerary

 “Had a fantastic time on the ecobricking project in Zambia.
 Was really impressed by African Impact and their work in Livingstone.
 Loved how there was such an emphasis on community involvement and sustainability.
 Great diversity in day to day work and a fantastic place to volunteer in.
 Would absolutely recommend the organisation and the location.”

 Benjamin, United Kingdom